 Even though the weather’s warming up, it doesn’t mean it’s time to start stripping off in public.
 Is what the policeman advised Christopher after cautioning him on the village green.
 I don’t normally turn to coppers for fashion advice, but he did have a point.

-But in fairness to Christopher, it has been quite summer-like as of late.
-This means that we’re probably going to have a real scorcher on our hands in a few months.
-So all sensible people should be getting their bods and summer wardrobes sorted pronto.
+But in fairness to Christopher, it has been quite nice.
+The weather people claim we’ll have a real scorcher on our hands this summer.
+So all sensible people should be getting their bods and wardrobes sorted pronto.
 I’m no slave to fashion, but there seems to be some generally accepted guidelines bandied about by glossy magazine editors.
 The first step is to determine your body type.

 Naturally, doctors and/or fashionistas have decided to classify women’s bodies by species of fruit.
 I can only presume they base this on shape, rather than flavour or ability to be made into marmalade, but there are some surprising other similarities as well.